talhajilal/jenkins-testing/README.md

 \\
 5. How to run

-Run following commands from aws directory of this repo.
+Run the following commands from aws directory of this repo.

 1- git clone
-2- cd jenkins-testing/aws
+2- cd Jenkins-testing/aws
 3- run commands.

     terraform init